McCallLabBU/hemocyte_recruitment_image_quantification/README.md

 # Hemocyte Recruitment Analysis
-Workflow to analyze hemocyte localization in confocal microscopy images of cryosectioned _Drosophila melanogaster_ abdomens, as described in publication ###
+Workflow to analyze hemocyte localization in confocal microscopy images of cryosectioned _Drosophila melanogaster_ abdomens, as described in publication (upcoming)

 ## Aims
 Are hemocytes recruited to clear the dying ovarian follicle epithelium during starvation?